apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user.md

 ### Configuration

-The following configuration options are present with the `UserConfiguration` as of OAK 1.0:
+The following user management specific methods are present with the `UserConfiguration` as of OAK 1.0:

 * getUserManager: Obtain a new user manager instance
-* getAuthorizableActionProvider: Obtain a new instance of the AuthorizableActionProvider (see above)

 #### Configuration Parameters supported by the default implementation